zhaoyul/aposd-vs-clean-code/README.md

 * Our overall views of comments are fundamentally different.
 I see more value in comments than you do, and I believe that they play a fundamental and irreplaceable role in system design.
-You see more problems with comments than I do and see their role as relatively minor.

->Better to say that I see their role as an absolute but unfortunate necessity that we should strive to minimize by working hard to express ourselves in code.
+You agree that there are places where comments are necessary, but that comments don't always make it easier to understand code, so you see far fewer places where comments are needed.

 * I would probably write 5-10x more lines of comments for a given piece of code than you would.

-> Probably.

-* I believe that missing comments are a much greater cause of lost productivity than erroneous or unhelpful comments; you believe the opposite.
+* I believe that missing comments are a much greater cause of lost productivity than erroneous or unhelpful comments;

-> I believe productivity is lost when a necessary comment is missing.
-I also believe that productivity is lost to comments that are incorrect or unecessary.
-Finally I believe that it is more efficient, when possible, to express our intent in code rather than in a comment
+you believe that comments are a net negative, as generally practiced: bad comments cost more time than good comments save.

-* You view it as highly problematic that comments are written in English rather than a programming language.
+* You view it as problematic that comments are written in English rather than a programming language.
 I don't see this as particularly problematic and think that in many cases English works better.

->Better to say that I believe that it is problematic if comments are written in English, when the code could have been written to say the same thing.

 * You recommend that developers should take information that I would represent as comments and recast it into code if at all possible.
 One